This question was asked by one of my readers as part of the DWD etiquette Q&A series.

 Example Wording for the Save-the-Date for the at-home reception

 “Save the Date for the stateside wedding reception of BRIDE and GROOM.
 The couple will marry in a small intimate wedding ceremony in Jamaica, and invite you to join them for a celebration upon their return home on X DATE.”

 Now the invitations are a different story but a little easier because people would have already received save-the-dates, so they’ll know what to expect.
 Invitations for the at-home reception can be sent out 6-8 weeks prior just like you would for a traditional wedding.
 For those guests who are invited to both events, you can include the invitation to the at-home reception with your destination wedding invitations.
 Again, you will word them differently to keep things separate and avoid confusing guests.

 Example Wording for the Destination Wedding Invitations

 request the honor of your presence as we exchange vows

 in Sandals Resort

 The invitation for the at-home reception almost doubles as an announcement of their wedding and invitation to the hometown celebration.
-That way, guests know the ceremony already happened in Jamaica but they’re invited to a reception at home…
+The way you word it will let guests know that the ceremony already happened in Jamaica but they’re invited to a reception at home.

 exchanged marriage vows